pravinv1998/pravinv1998/README.md

 I'm Pravin Vargad from India.
 I do development in javascript frameworks like ReactJs and React Native.

-Skills:  REACT /REACT NATIVE/ JS / HTML / CSS/NEXTJS/FIREBASE
+Skills:  MERN /REACT NATIVE/ JS / HTML / CSS/NEXTJS/FIREBASE

 - 🌱 Master Of Computer Science From Savitribai Phule Pune University, Pune.
 - 📫 How to reach me: pravin.wargad1998@gmail.com